Skip to main content

 • You are repeatedly referred for secondary screening when clearing U.S. Customs or were denied entry into the United States.

-• You were told by CBP at a U.S. port of entry that your fingerprints need to be corrected.
+• CBP told you at a U.S. port of entry that your fingerprints need to be corrected.

-• You wish to amend a traveler record because of an overstay as a result of not submitting the required I-94 when exiting the United States.
+• You wish to amend a traveler record because of an overstay due to not submitting the required I-94 when exiting the United States.

 • You believe you were incorrectly denied ESTA authorization.

-• You believe your personal information was inappropriately exposed or shared by a government agent.
+• You believe a government agent was inappropriately exposed or shared your personal information.

 Remember, TRIP doesn’t solve all travel-related hangups.
-Its purpose is to resolve watchlist mismatches and other security issues, and TSA still could select you for additional screening.
+Its purpose is to resolve watchlist mismatches and other security issues.
 Beyond that, TRIP can’t help with issues like customer service, discrimination, lost or damaged items, personal injury, and assistance during screening for travelers with disabilities, medical conditions, and other circumstances.

 How to get a redress number